janny801/simple-c-calculator/README.md

 - Ignores extra whitespaces in the input, ensuring only the required values (operator and operands) are processed correctly.

+## Requirements

+- A C compiler (`gcc` recommended)
+- A terminal or command-line interface
+- Works on Linux, macOS, and Windows (via WSL or MinGW)

 ## Compilation and Execution

 1. **Compile the Program**